Decentralized sharing of validator health metrics

 - [COMPLETED] Proof-of-concept: A Metrics node implementation is demonstrated to pull data from a Bor and Heimdall node and make it available over the peer-to-peer network to any number of subscribers

-- Metrics testnet: Metrics nodes are rolled out to a small number of Polygon sentry nodes
+- Pilot rollout: Metrics nodes are rolled out to a limited number of Polygon validators

-- Sentry rollout: Metrics nodes are rolled out to all Polygon sentry nodes
+- Full rollout: Metrics nodes are rolled out to all Polygon validators

 Proof-of-concept

 Thereās an initial implementation of the Metrics node in this Github repository.
-As a proof-of-concept, one Metrics node has been deployed and connected to the Polygon validator nodes run by Streamr.
-The node is publishing metrics data every 10 seconds to the following streams:
+As a proof-of-concept, one Metrics node has been deployed and connected to the Polygon validator nodes run by a few validators.
+The below links display the raw metrics data published in realtime to the following streams, one per each node type:

 - polygon-validators.eth/validator/bor